ggcaponetto/streamglass/README.md

 # streamglass

-Streaming layers and utilities for Twitch
+Streaming layers and utilities for Twitch/OBS

 ## Getting Started